18 Amazing Things to Do in NARA, Japan (2024 Edition)

 Check out this half-day UNESCO Heritage tour to learn more about the Kasuga-Taisha Shrine and the Todaiji Temple!

-What To Do In Nara Japan Deer
+What to Do in Nara Japan Deer

 Make some new furry friends at Nara Park and visit Todaiji Temple!